vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

     that contribute insignificantly to the lines shape model.
 However, they may have some minimal effect on the eventual line shape modeled.

+-   **Calculate Metabolite Combinations -** (check) When on, commonly combined metabolites will be calculated and added to the area results table.
+These will include: naa+naag, cr+pcr, gpc+pcho, cr2+pcr2, glu+gln, tau+glc, and gaba+.
+The original separate fitted metabolites will remain in the table as well.
+Combination areas will only be reported if both metabolites are listed in the metabolite model.

 **Settings in the Dynamic Metabolite List Widget**